 Thursday, November 8.
 Kristallnacht anniversary commemoration lecture.
 Postcards from Auschwitz: Tourism and Holocaust Remembrance book talk with author and scholar Dan Reynolds, German, Grinnell College.
 4:00pm, Wilson Research Collaboration Studio (Wilson Library 180).
 Presented by the Center for Holocaust and Genocide Studies, Center for Jewish Studies, Center for German and European Studies, Institute for Advanced Study, Department of History, and Department of German, Nordic, Slavic, and Dutch

 Friday, November 16.
-"Construction of the Enemy: Anti-Semitism and Islamophobia in France and Germany in the 20th and 21st Centuries" conference.
+"Constructing the Enemy: Racism, Antisemitism, and Islamophobia in Modern Europe" symposium.
+2:00-5:30pm, 140 Nolte Center.
 Organized by Selim Rauer, Department of French and Italian, and CHGS Interdisciplinary Doctoral Fellow for 2018-2019.
-2:00-5:30pm, 140 Nolte Center.
-Presented by the Center for Holocaust and Genocide Studies, Department of French and Italian, and Consortium for the Study of the Premodern World, Center for German & European Studies, Department of German, Nordic, Slavic and Dutch, Department of History, Department of Political Science, Human Rights Program, Institute for Advanced Studies, Center for Jewish Studies, Institute for Global Studies; Emory University Department of Philosophy and The Alliance Française of Minneapolis/St Paul.
+Presented by the UMN Center for Holocaust and Genocide Studies, Department of French and Italian, and Consortium for the Study of the Premodern World, Center for German & European Studies, Department of German, Nordic, Slavic and Dutch, Department of History, Department of Political Science, Human Rights Program, Institute for Advanced Studies, Center for Jewish Studies, Institute for Global Studies; Emory University Department of Philosophy and The Alliance Française of Minneapolis/St Paul.